ChristianOrr/reinforcement-learning-algorithms/README.md

 - Parallel Environments:    No

 #### Synchronous Advantage Actor-Critic (A2C) Monte Carlo
 This is a Monte Carlo variant of A2C.
 The original A2C algorithm is an actor-critic, because it uses bootstrapping to estimate the expected return.
-Estimating the returns is not needed with this method because the updates are only performed after the episode has completed.
+Estimating the returns is not needed with the Monte Carlo implementation because the updates are performed after the episode has completed.
 Other than this alteration the algorithm functions the same as the original.
 A2C's main feature is to synchronously run multiple environments in parallel.
 The parallel environments will go through different state transitions.
 The gradient update of the value and policy functions are calculated from the average experience from the parallel agents.
 If the policy parameters are poor, a single agent may achieve high return during an episode, but the average return from multiple agents in distinct environments with the same poor parameters will be much closer to the real performance of the policy.
 This reduces variance during training and allows the agent to improve faster.
 A2C also uses and advantage function instead of the return for the policy parameter update like REINFORCE with baseline.

 ##### Features:
 - On-Policy:                Yes